Davelin01/Convenience_Stores_MySQL/README.md

 ## 💻 Data Loading and Cleaning

-Run SQL commands to display the data from each of the tables.
+We ran SQL commands to display the data from each table after loading it from CSV files using the LOAD DATA INFILE command.
+To make sure the data was clean and ready, we first used temporary tables to load and clean everything before inserting it into the final tables.

-Data was loaded from CSV files using LOAD DATA INFILE commands.
-A temporary table strategy was employed for initial loading and cleaning before inserting into the final tables.
-This process involved extensive data cleaning and transformation to address various issues identified in the raw data.
+During this process, we had to do quite a bit of data cleaning and transformation to fix problems in the raw data.

 ``` SQL
 CREATE TEMPORARY TABLE TempStoreMaster LIKE StoreMaster;